prashant3112/employee_review/README.md

 he can delete any of employee and he can create any employee.
 An admin can create any employee to admin.

-Features
+Features:

  Admin View
-Add/ remove/ update/ view employees
+  1.Add/ remove/ update/ view employees

-Add/update/view performance reviews
+  2.Add/update/view performance reviews

-Assign employees to participate in another employee's performance review
+  3.Assign employees to participate in another employee's performance review

-Admin can add new employee also by registering
+  4.Admin can add new employee also by registering

  Employee View

-List of performance review requiring feedback
+  a.List of performance review requiring feedback b.Submit feedback
-Submit feedback

  Login

  Register